With tropical flamboyance, pitcher plants make a distinctive mark in the garden.

 Sandy soils that are deficient in essential nutrients may seem incompatible with any plant, but that's where pitcher plants got their start.
 "They were stuck in dry sand and modified their leaves into a pitcher," says Tony Avent with Plant Delights Nursery in Raleigh, North Carolina.

 Inside that pitcher, Avent says, are some good-smelling compounds.
 When those substances mix with water, they attract insects.
-The insects then crawl in, slip down the slick insides, fall in, drown, and dissolve.
-The pitcher plant uses the insects as fertilizer.
+This is where the idea of a "carniverous pitcher plant" comes in -- insects crawl in, slip down the slick insides, fall in, drown, and dissolve.
+The plant then uses the insects as fertilizer.
 "It's very clever on the plant's part; they really made lemonade out of lemons."

 Early plant explorers were convinced pitcher plants came from Mars because they are so out-of-this-world, Avent says.
 "Pitcher plants are one of the ultimate examples of adaptation," he says.
 "Along with their counterpart, the Venus flytrap, they're the things of great stories and great movies like Little Shop of Horrors."